sbclter/sbclter-website-2019/bootstrap4-minimal/education/resources/index.md

 		   <!-- this is empty space to indent the lists -->
 	   </div>
    <div class="col-md-7">
-   <h3>Ocean Acidification Cirriculum</h3>
+   <h3>Ocean Acidification Curriculum</h3>
    <p>This dataset and the accompanying paper is a collaboration among SBC LTER, the Moorea Coral Reef LTER, McMurdo Sound scientists, and educators.
-The cirriculum is intended for middle school students to explore the effects of a changing climate on the ocean's pH and carbonate chemistry. </p>
+The curriculum is intended for middle school students to explore the effects of a changing climate on the ocean's pH and carbonate chemistry. </p>
    </div>
    <div class="col-md-4 my-auto">
    <ul>